haraldreingruber/blog/pair-programming-tour.md

 ## How can I get my own impression of what it is like to pair with Harald?

-Let's do a 1 hour remote pairing session.
+Let's do a 1-hour remote pairing session.
 Send me a request with your preferred date+time.
 See the contact details on the [end of this article](#lets-talk).

 A time slot around 9 am PST would be best, which is 6 pm CET where I am right now.
 If that time is difficult for you, we will find a different solution :)